-Public Sector IT is facing a new set of challenges while burdened with old technology.
+The Challenges of Public Sector Datacentre means their IT teams are facing a new set of obstacles while burdened with old technology.

 As expectations for mobility rises, along with a growing user base, diverse platforms, increasing citizen demands and a multitude of applications, every Public Sector organisation needs a modern IT infrastructure that’s powerful enough to keep up with rapid expansion, while flexible enough to adapt to changes in the future.